 Seven Food Dyes That Cause Health Concerns

-effects on laboratory animals.
-Today, 7 of those food dyes are approved for use in
+on laboratory animals.
+Today, seven (7 ) out of nine (9) of those food dyes that have been approved for

-the food industry and are controversial because of varying health and safety concerns.
+use in the food industry are controversial because of varying health and safety concerns.

 Altogether, the FDA has approved 36 food dyes, and 7 of these are artificial color